liamckenna/APGP/README.md

 Render pass diagram and accompanying pseudocode are available in the assets folder.

+Please run in Debug x64!
+Not guaranteed to work otherwise :)

 Relevant Files are as follows:

 # Header/Source Files